 Interior Boat Maintenance Tips For Winter

-Now move on to the actual cabin of the boat.
+- Move on to the actual cabin of the boat.
 Pay special attention to controlling humidity inside this area during storage.
 Keep the interior of the vessel ventilated, with either active or passive vents.
 An example of an active vent is a battery powered day/night vent.
-Whereas passive vents includes cowl, clam-shell or louvered vents.
+Whereas passive vents include either a cowl, clam-shell or louvered vents.

-For boats with canvas tops or enclosures, ensure to lubricate all snaps and zippers.
-This is important to do whether you leave them installed over the winter or not.
+- For boats with canvas tops or enclosures, ensure to lubricate all snaps and zippers.
+This is important work to do whether you leave them installed over the winter or not.

 In Conclusion: Boat Maintenance Tips For Winter

-As of now you have a complete idea of what to complete to ensure your prized boat is safe and ready for winter storage.
-For new boaters, feel free to hire a professional marine mechanic.
-Or if you prefer to do-it-yourself get an experienced buddy to help.
-Those of you with experience can use these tips as a reminder of the importance of good boat maintenance.
+Now you have a complete idea of what to complete to ensure your prized boat is in good shape and ready for winter storage.
+For new boating enthusiasts, feel free to hire a professional marine mechanic.
+Or if you prefer to do-it-yourself work get an experienced buddy to help.
+Those of you with experience can use these word of advice as a reminder of the importance of good boat maintenance.